Incorporating Other Homeschooling Methods into Your Montessori Homeschool

 We joined a Classical Conversations community when my oldest had just turned 4, like the week before we started!
 We had just moved back to Florida, and my friend was the director.
 I didn't know anything about it other than that it was "great" and others were happy with the program.
 I was desperate for connection, friends, and community, and so was my super-social daughter, so we jumped into the unknown!
 That year, we added another baby to our crew (which brought us to 3 girls), and we had one of our best homeschool years!

-We continued in Classical Conversations another 2 years, even through the COVID pandemic, and I was (and still am) blown away by the program.
-I really love it.
-God willing, we will join again when the time is right!
+We continued in Classical Conversations another 3 years, even through the COVID pandemic, and I was (and still am) blown away by the program.
+I really loved it, and if you are interested, I would encourage you to visit a community to check it out!

 Basically, Classical Conversations is a community-based homeschooling program that comes with curriculum.
 It follows the Trivium stages of learning: grammar, rhetoric, and dialectic, and separates learners into three programs based on their stage within the trivium: the Foundations Program is the grammar stage (ages 4-12), the Essentials Program is the rhetoric stage (ages 9-12), and the Challenge Program is the dialectic stage (ages 12-18).

-At home for Foundations, we are responsible for practicing the Memory Work, but there are no tests or shaming for not memorizing.
-After that, we are free to expand on the memory work, science, and art (or not).
-I, of course, love to expand by reading related living books, doing extra art and science projects, and supplementing with as many Montessori works as possible.
+At home for Foundations, families are responsible for practicing the Memory Work, but there are no tests or shaming for not memorizing.
+After that, you are free to expand on the memory work, science, and art (or not).
+I, of course, loved to expand by reading related living books, doing extra art and science projects, and supplementing with as many Montessori works as possible.

 So how do we make Classical homeschooling align with Montessori homeschooling?